arisvetter/week-9-ece/class (2) 2/README.md

 ### In plain English describe the function and use of a multiplexer.

+A multiplexor selects between different input options and forwards one of the input options along.
+The selection choice is based on a selector switch(or multiple switches).

 ### In plain English describe the function and use of a demultiplexer.
+A demultiplexer is the reverse of a multiplexer--it selects one output of multiple, based on one input.
+That input is the selector switch(es).

 ### What other uses might these circuits have?
 (Think Shannon’s)